Curriculum – Maths

 Examples of learning in our Mathematics Curriculum

-Our Twitter hashtags showcase Mathematics learning that takes place across our school, as well as the many enrichment and promotional activities that the children enjoy in this area of the curriculum.
-You can view our Twitter hashtags fully (including photos) by clicking on the blue links in the feeds below #CassInfMaths to:
+Our Twitter hashtag showcase Mathematics learning that takes place across our school, as well as the many enrichment and promotional activities that the children enjoy in this area of the curriculum.
+You can view our Twitter hashtag fully (including photos) by clicking on the #CassInfMaths button below (Twitter account required) to:

 · find out what the children have been learning in their lessons